 2 Ways to Overcome a Summary Suspension with the Arizona Nursing Board

-The legal standard in Arizona is that the public health, safety or welfare imperatively requires emergency action necessitating the immediate suspension of a nurse’s license.
+The legal standard in Arizona is that public health, safety, or welfare imperatively requires emergency action necessitating the immediate suspension of a nurse’s license.

 - Substance Abuse

 Arizona Nursing Board Summary Suspension Meeting